-All shared and common areas of the Residential Living Facilities will be addressed though protocols for cleaning, disinfecting, and decontaminating campus buildings as described above.
+All shared and common areas of the residential living facilities will be addressed though protocols for cleaning, disinfecting, and decontaminating campus buildings as described above.

-Common areas and lounges will be redesigned to reduce seating and accommodate physical distancing; if sufficient space is not available, they will be eliminated entirely.
+Should New Jersey moved to Stage 3, common areas and lounges will be redesigned to reduce seating and accommodate physical distancing; if sufficient space is not available, they will be eliminated entirely.

 Custodial activity will be heightened on high touch areas and all communal bathroom areas.
 Communal bathrooms, which are only present in Housing 2 & 3, will be increased from once daily cleaning to twice daily, plus supplemental cleaning if necessary, on an on-call basis.